“But you’ll quit in the first few weeks so I got you disposables as a back-up!”

 How many moms have heard this?
 As frustrating as it can be to have a family member or friend dismiss something that means a great deal to you, it can be even more soul crushing to have them doubt your ability to follow-through with a task.
 I too was told I would quit, though no one bought disposables for my baby shower in 2008 they didn’t buy cloth diapers either.
 (PS, did I show them OR WHAT?!)

-Today not only can you register for cloth diapers at an online retailer that specializes in the product (may I suggest Kelly’s Closet?) or you can add them to your registry at places like Babies ‘R Us, Buy Buy Baby, and Target!
+Today not only can you register for cloth diapers at an online retailer that specializes in the product (may I suggest Kelly’s Closet?) you can add them to your registry at places like Babies ‘R Us, Buy Buy Baby, and Target!
+Even Amazon.com has a registry and yes, they sell cloth too.

 Keep your registry realistic and basic.
 By paring down to the essentials (does your baby really need that plush cotton robe and slippers or the decorative giant giraffe?) your guests will find it easier to shop for you and their eyes won’t glaze over with a 5 page print-out at Target.
 Shooting